-MEET THE 2020-21 EXECUTIVE BOARD
+MEET THE 2021-22 EXECUTIVE BOARD

-Virginia is a junior from Hickory, NC.
+Virginia is a senior from Hickory, NC.
 She is majoring in Biology and Philosophy and minoring in Chemistry.
 She joined AED in the fall of 2018 and loves the community formed with her fellow pre-med students.
 She has met some of her closest friends here and is excited to foster those relationships in AED’s new members.
 Virginia plans to earn her MD and work in Pediatric Oncology to help other young adult cancer survivors.
 Other than AED, Virginia volunteers in the Pediatric Oncology unit through CPALS, is a member of greek life, and works as a medical caregiver.
 When she's not doing homework, you can find her binge-watching Criminal Minds, wandering campus looking for dogs to pet, or thrifting with friends.

-Chris Lung is a Junior from Charlotte, NC.
+Chris Lung is a Senior from Charlotte, NC.
 He is majoring in Psychology and Medical Anthropology and minoring in Chemistry.
 He joined AED in the Fall of 2018 and has enjoyed every moment he has spent in AED with his newfound family.
 They have brought him many new and exciting perspectives on healthcare and life in general and he has found some of his closest friends through the organization.
 He hopes to one day go on to become a child/adolescent psychiatrist specializing in children with mental disabilities.
 Outside of AED, he is an avid hiker, mountain biker, soccer player, violinist, and photographer.
 He is also on the Operations Committee for Carolina for the Kids, a NC Special Olympics soccer coach, an undergraduate researcher studying maternal/child health and works as a bobarista at Kung Fu Tea.
 His favorite restaurant on Franklin Street is Cha House (don’t tell his boss) and he is an avid foodie and baker.

-Ceren is a sophomore from Cary, NC majoring in Psychology and Medical Anthropology and minoring in Women and Gender Studies.
+Ceren is a junior from Cary, NC majoring in Psychology and Medical Anthropology and minoring in Women and Gender Studies.
 She is hoping to become involved with clinical psychology in the future!
 Since joining AED in the fall of 2019, Ceren has enjoyed making new friends and becoming part of a family that all share her love for healthcare and helping others.
 AED has made her feel like she has a home here at Carolina.
 Outside of AED, Ceren is also a team member for the UNC Equestrian Team and serves as their Horse Show Coordinator.
 In her free time she loves to ride her horse Monkey (who loves bananas), make artwork, bake, spend time outdoors, and try new foods!
 In the near future, she would also love to launch a blog discussing mental health and feminist ideas with self-made illustrations.